Grieving an estranged family member

 Receiving the news of estranged family member's death can affect us in so many different ways.
 Society expects us to feel sad and down when anyone dies, but for many, that just isn't the reaction that comes to the fore - especially with an estranged family member.

 Some people may feel nothing, just feeling completely hollow.
-For others, shock is often the first feeling we get, this is because we may not have thought about that family member for such a long time that when we hear the news we can be stunned into silence, not knowing how to feel.
+For others, shock is often the first feeling we get, perhaps because we may not have thought about that family member for such a long time that when we hear the news we can be stunned into silence, not knowing how to feel.

 From there, it's common to feel guilt.
 When we have spent so long apart from someone, it's natural to have thoughts of, "If only" that can torment us.
 This may force us into action, to want to do something to correct the 'wrong' that may come from feelings of regret.